filsch/hypertension_prediction_models_hunt_study/README.md

 #### Data

 We include some example data to illustrate the input data for the different models.
 All variables and levels are represented.
+See
-See \[ref to preprint\] for information on variables and how they were recorded and constructed.
+\[[5](#ref-schjerven2022)\] for information on variables and how they were recorded and constructed.
 Note that the example data is not real data and is only included to demonstrate how the resources in this repository may be used.

 ``` r
 load("example_data.rds")